jundalisay/superb/content/en/research/chau-ju-kua/chun-fan-chi/part-41.md

-+++
+---
+title: "Ambergris, Tortoise-shell"
+heading: "Part 41-43"
+image: "/covers/chun.jpg"
-title= "Ambergris -- Chau Ju Kua's Works Simplified" heading= "Part 41" image= "/covers/chun.jpg" description= "Fresh ambergris is white.
+description: "Fresh ambergris is white.
 It turns red when slightly stale, and black when it is old.
 It is not fragrant nor bad-smelling.
-It is like pumice-stone but lighter" linkb= "/research/chau-ju-kua/chun-fan-chi/part-36" linkbtext= "Ivory" linkf= "/research/chau-ju-kua/chun-fan-chi" linkftext= "Index"
+It is like pumice-stone but lighter"
-+++
+---

-## 41 AMBERGRIS
+## 41: Ambergris

 In the Arabian Sea, there are many dragons.
 When a dragon sleeps, his spittle floats on the water, collects and hardens.